tylerlange/Documentation/smartapp-developers-guide/example-bon-voyage.rst

       }

 The user will also see a section with the title **Change to this mode**.
-The input field type TODO what should this language be of **mode** is used, so a dropdown will be populated with all the modes the user has set up.
+The input field type of **mode** is used, so a dropdown will be populated with all the modes the user has set up.
 There is also a title above the field labeled **Mode?**.

 ::